samidabeast/VideoGeni/basics.md

 # Python for Java Programmers

 I'm just going to put some of the major syntactical differences between the two languages.
-I will also include a section showing off the things you can do in python which would not be easy in Java.
+Most examples will have equivalent code for Python and Java, but some Java examples are left off because they are not nearly as easy to do in that language.

 __Important__ You will need to download Python 3.4 if you don't already have it.

-Python broke backwards compatibility going from 2 to 3, so an older version will not work.
+__Also note__ Python is an interpreted language, so you just need to say "python file.py" instead of the separate compile (javac), and execute (java).

 ## Hello World
 Way shorter in Python.
-Also note, Python is an interpreted language, so you just need to say "python file.py" instead of the separate compile (javac), and execute (java).

 #### Python
 ```python